Marc-Anderson/task-timer-sh/README.md

 - logs application names only, does not track window titles
 - no external resources, all files are saved locally in the `logs` folder
 - terminal window must remain open to continue logging
+- if you dont plan to use the python visualizer, just delete it

 ## what does it do